 Whisk all the ingredients together either by hand, with a blender, or in a food processor.
 It should form a smooth, fairly runny batter.
 If the batter is too stiff, add a little more milk.
-If you have time, let the batter rest for 1 hour or overnight.
+If you have time, let the batter rest for 1 hour or overnight in the refrigerator.

 The Basic Method

 Heat an 8- or 10- inch non-stick skillet (or a cast-iron crêpe pan) over medium heat.
 Add a small pat of butter and swirl to coat the pan.

 Pour 2-3 tablespoons of crêpe batter into the pan.
 Tilt the pan from side to side until the batter forms a very thin layer over the bottom of the pan.
 Cook until the edges of the crêpejust start to curl away from the pan (about a minute) and then flip it over to brown the other side (another 30 seconds or so).

 Stack the finished crêpes on a plate and loosely cover them with aluminum foil.
 Keep them warm in the oven at very low heat.
 Add more butter to the crêpe pan as needed while you cook.